mahmudhera/run_camisim/README.md

 1. Add code to run the tools: diamond, sourmash gather, and mmseqs2.
 The code should also generate their resource usages
 1. Produce outputs of these tools
-1. Write code to read the outputs and assess the performance
+1. Write code to read the outputs and assess the performance (presence/absence based, and abundance based)
 1. Write code to aggregate the resource usages

 # Running simulations plan